 2. Submit an exam application.

-3. Take the Written Exam, offered every spring.
+3. Take the Written Exam, offered every summer.

 Become Board Certified